BruceWind/GcoreCDNIPSelector/README.md

 # GcoreCDNIPSelector
-to choose the best IP from [Gcore-CDN](https://gcore.com/cdn/) to reach the lowest latency and stable connections.
+Select the optimal IP from [Gcore-CDN](https://gcore.com/cdn/) for the lowest latency and most stable connections.

+### Overview
+Gcore's CDN delivers a seamless experience globally.
+However, network connections from China sometimes experience packet loss and high latency.
+To address this, some users prefer to bind Gcore's domain to low-latency IP addresses.
+This script helps select the IP addresses with the lowest latency for such situations.

-### Background
+### Usage Instructions
-Gcore's CDN provides a smooth experience over the world.

-However, network connections from China sometime get shipments-lost and high-latency.
-As a result, some people would have liked to use low-latency IP addresses to bind Gcore's domain.

-So, I wrote a script to choose IPs with the lowest latency to cater for this situation.

-### How to use it?

 1. set up node environment.
 In case people haven't set up node.
 I highly recommend [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows.) to set up.